2005 Website News

 The Sindone Educational Gallery at 2233 Grand Canal Blvd., Suite 103-B, in Stockton, California, is sponsoring their "5th Shroud Conference" in the form of a lecture series at 9:30 a.m. on Saturday, March 19, 2005, at the Radisson Hotel Stockton (one block from the Gallery).
 I am honored to be one of the speakers scheduled for the event, and am thrilled to share the platform with journalist Mary Jo Anderson, who will discuss "What the Shroud of Turin Says to the United Nations," Janice Bennett, author of "Sacred Blood, Sacred Image: The Sudarium of Oviedo" and Fr.
 Michael Pintacura, Director of the Sindone Educational Gallery and a Vatican representative and participant in the 1978 scientific examination of the Shroud.

 Dr. Corazon Galvez, Founder of the Gallery, always organizes an outstanding event, and this year should be no exception.
 In addition to the lectures, we will also spend some time answering questions and meeting personally with the folks who attend.
 Seating is limited so reservations are definitely required.
 For more information, directions to the gallery, or to make reservations, call 209-477-3554.
-The Sindone Educational Gallery Website is currently being updated so it may not have the latest information at this moment.
+The Sindone Educational Gallery Website (No longer available) is currently being updated so it may not have the latest information at this moment.
 Dr. Galvez hopes to have the conference information online in the near future.

 Good Friday Shroud Lecture at the Miracle Center - March 25, 2005 - Helendale, California